Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/demo7.md

 [Main Menu](README.md) | [Next](demo6.md)
 ------------------------- | -------------------------

-In this example, we will use use an EAD file to build project metadata and project ranges.
+In this example, we will also include digital objects (DAO's) defined within the EAD into the manifest.

-The named folders of images are linked to EAD components by box and folder numbers.

 ## Step 1: In manifestGenerate.prop, set ManifestMetadataInputFile to "[dogPhotosEADWithLinkedDAO.xml](dog-photos/dogPhotosEADWithLinkedDAO.xml#L135-L145)"